shamazmazum/CorrelationTrackers.jl/docs/src/index.md

 Currently `Directional.l2` and `Directional.s2` return internal structures of supplied tracker.
 Do not modify them.
 This behavior can be changed to a safer one in the future.

+Phase argument to `SSTracker` and `SVTracker` is currently ignored.
+It should be OK as long as tracked system is two-phase.